 Who We Are

-The #UrbanBirdProject is an interdisciplinary humanities and community science program that brings Avian Ecology, Mexican-American Studies, and Indigenous Studies together through local, migratory, and culturally significant birds.
-Originally funded through a USDA-HSI Grant, and Mellon Foundation grant, the project is led by faculty and doctoral students from The University of Texas at San Antonio (UTSA) and community members across South Texas, Greater México, and beyond.
+The #UrbanBirdProject is an interdisciplinary environmental justice project that brings Interdisciplinary Humanities, Avian Ecology, and Mexican American and Indigenous Studies together through local, migratory, and culturally significant birds.
+With funding from the Mellon Foundation, and the USDA Hispanic Serving Institutions (HSI) program, the project is led by faculty and doctoral students from The University of Texas at San Antonio (UTSA) and community members across South Texas, Greater México, and beyond.

 Our Goals

-#UrbanBirdProject engages Yanawana, South Texas, and Greater México in interdisciplinary projects in order to: (1) resource efforts to reclaim traditional ecological knowledge already existing in the Texas-México borderlands; (2) train graduate and undergraduate students in transdisciplinary and community-based decolonial research methodologies; (3) create sustainable collaborative university/community partnerships where community-based research can be brought to bear on issues of local environmental justice and ecology; and (4) create broad public access to humanities-led programming in environmental justice.
+#UrbanBirdProject engages Yanawana, South Texas, and Greater México in interdisciplinary projects in order to: (1) reclaim ecological knowledge already existing in the Texas-México borderlands; (2) train graduate and undergraduate students in transdisciplinary and community-based research methodologies; (3) create sustainable collaborative university/community partnerships where research can be brought to bear on issues of local environmental justice and ecology; and (4) create broad public access to humanities-led programming in environmental justice.

-#UrbanBirdProject forwards a series of community-university events that increases cross-cultural understanding of the importance of birds across communities.
-Our interdisciplinary work includes: (1) a cross-college, team-taught course in community-based decolonial research, which promotes student theoretical and methodological development; (2) a UBP Mellon fellows program that closely mentors students in community-based decolonial interdisciplinary research, including a series of public events with leading Indigenous ancestral knowledge holders, artists, community experts, and humanities scholars; (3) a digital humanities repository preserving earth knowledge in South Texas, México, and the Américas; and (4) multiple interdisciplinary environmental justice research projects.
+#UrbanBirdProject forwards a series of community-university engagements that promote a transnational and cross-cultural understanding of the importance of birds.
+Our interdisciplinary work includes: (1) a cross-college, team-taught course in community-engaged research; (2) a UBP Scholars program that closely mentors students in community-engaged interdisciplinary research; (3) a digital humanities repository preserving earth knowledge in South Texas, México, and the Américas; and (4) multiple interdisciplinary environmental justice research projects.

 Disclaimer